mohammad523/frontend-capstone/README.md

 - Voice assistant that can create posts, like, delete, and have a little conversation.
 - Instant messaging using firebase
 - Allow users to create custom dialogs with voice assistant
+- User Authentication
+- Sarcastic Voice Assistant that can tell the weather and jokes

 ## Components